craftcms/docs/docs/getting-started-tutorial/environment/terminal.md

 This will print the current path you’re working in.

 ::: tip
-The `pwd` command stands for “print working directory”, and `cd` stands for “current directory”.
+The `pwd` command stands for “print working directory”, and `cd` stands for “change directory”.
 Commands like this are shortened so they’re quicker to type.
 :::

-To list the files in the current directory:
+To list files in the current directory:

 - Run `ls` on Mac or Linux.
 - Run `dir` on Windows.